Howard - Halley Family Photo Album

 Elizabeth Rebecca Ward

-Born in Dale County, AL about 1836 and died in an unknown location about 1920.
-She was 84 years old.
+Born in Dale County, Alabama about 1836 and died in Dale County, Alabama about 1858.
+She was about 22 years old.

 Click for more information about Elizabeth Ward.